 “I contacted my ALI Group BDM, Dinh and asked if she could retrain me and honestly, Dinh could not come out and buy me a coffee fast enough.
 After spending 45 minutes with her going through the product again and drilling down on the benefits, I was much more confident with what I was offering to my clients and really believed in the product”.

-Michelle is confident and comfortable in talking about loan protection with her clients because she strongly believes they should have it.
+Michelle is confident and comfortable in talking about My Protection Plan with her clients because she strongly believes they should have it.